instructlab/taxonomy/README.md

 contribution to the taxonomy tree can be just a few lines of YAML (its `qna.yaml` file - "qna" is short for "questions and answers") in its entirety:

-Each `qna.yaml` file is required to contain a minimum of three question-answer pairs.
+Each `qna.yaml` file is required to contain a minimum of three question and answer pairs.
 The `qna.yaml` format should include the following fields:

 - `seed_examples` (three or more examples of question and answer pairs)
 - `created_by` (your GitHub username)
-- `task_description` (an optional description of the knowledge).
+- `task_description` (an optional description of the skill).

 #### Freeform compositional skill: YAML example